eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-Let's look for the intercept and slope here.
-The Intercept is 166.9 and the slope is 0.31.
+The intercept is 166.9 and the slope is 0.31.
 What does that actually mean?
-It means a baby (age 0) would be expected to have 167 mg/dl average serum cholesterol.
+It means a baby (age 0) would be expected to have on average a serum cholesterol of 166.9 mg/dl.
 For every yearly increase in age, mean serum cholesterol is expected to increase by 0.31 mg/dl.
 These results are significant with a p-value < 0.001.
-We can say that the mean serum cholesterol is significantly higher in older individuals.
+We can reject the null hypothesis and say that mean serum cholesterol is significantly higher in older individuals.

-_Confidence intervals_ will cover the true parameter x% of the time.
+We can further get confidence intervals for these values to say that 95% of the time we expect the cholesterol of a baby to fall within 158.5-175.3 mg/dl, or that we are 95% confident that the difference in mean cholesterol associated with a one year increase in age is between 0.16 and 0.46 mg/dl.

 ```r
 confint(fit)